Understanding the Brokers Value in Air Charter

 Sourcing aircraft and choosing the right operator

 Once a mission has been evaluated, the next step is sourcing the aircraft.
-Selecting the right aircraft and operator involves significant industry knowledge and access to a global network of certified operators.

 Aircraft suitability is only one factor.
-The operator’s reliability, operational experience, and reputation are equally important considerations.
+The operator’s reliability, operational experience, and even reputation are equally important considerations.

 Managing the charter itself